Al-Murphy/koo-lab.github.io/Research.md

 title: Research
 permalink: /Research/
 ---
-### Interpretable AI for Regulatory Genomics
+### Interpretable Deep Learning for Regulatory Genomics

 <p align="justify">
-	Deep learning, a subfield of AI, is being applied rapidly in many areas of genomics, demonstrating improved performance over previous methods on benchmark datasets.
+	Deep learning, a subfield of Artificial Intelligence, is being applied rapidly in many areas of genomics, demonstrating improved performance over previous methods on benchmark datasets.
 Despite the promise of deep learning systems, it remains unclear whether improved predictions will translate to new biological discoveries because of their low interpretability, which has earned them a reputation as a black box.
 Understanding the reasons underlying a deep learning model’s prediction may reveal new biological insights not captured by previous methods.
 Our research develops methods to interpret deep learning models through <b>design principles</b>, <b>interrogation methods</b>, and <b>robust training</b>.
 </p>

 <p align="justify">
 	<b>Design principles</b> can guide parameters to learn human-interpretable, biologically-meaningful representations with an inductive bias (Fig. 1).
-Towards this, we have previously shown that the downsampling intermediate representations in deep convolutional neural networks (CNNs), a popular AI choice for genomics, directly affect the extent that biological features, such as sequence motifs, are learned in each layer <a href="https://www.biorxiv.org/content/10.1101/362756v3">[1]</a>.
+Towards this, we have previously shown that the downsampling intermediate representations in deep convolutional neural networks (CNNs), a popular modeling choice for genomics, directly affect the extent that biological features, such as sequence motifs, are learned in each layer <a href="https://www.biorxiv.org/content/10.1101/362756v3">[1]</a>.
 More recently, we demonstrated that highly divergent activation functions also encourage CNNs to learn more interpretable representations <a href="https://www.biorxiv.org/content/10.1101/650804v1.abstract">[2]</a>.
 </p>